Avandia Side Effects

-The U.S. Food and Drug Administration (FDA) and Avandia maker GlaxoSmithKline (GSK) have long recognized that rosiglitazone, the active ingredient in Avandia, may be associated with certain heart problems.
+The Food and Drug Administration and GlaxoSmithKline have long recognized that rosiglitazone, the active ingredient in Avandia, may be associated with certain heart problems, especially heart failure.

-The prescribing information for all rosiglitazone-containing products has addressed the risk since 2001, but the FDA has significantly strengthened the warnings over the years, including requiring a black box warning, the agency’s strongest warning, about congestive heart failure.
+The prescribing information for all rosiglitazone-containing products has addressed the risk since 2001, but the FDA has significantly strengthened the warnings over the years.

-The black box warning added in 2007 notifies consumers that Avandia can cause or exacerbate congestive heart failure in some patients.
-It also warns against use of the drug in patients with symptomatic heart failure and in patients with established New York Heart Association (NYHA) Class III or IV heart failure.
+In 2007, the FDA required GlaxoSmithKline to add a black box warning to the drug’s label to notify consumers that the drug can cause or worsen congestive heart failure in some patients.
+The warning also advises against use of the drug in patients with symptomatic heart failure and in patients with established New York Heart Association (NYHA) Class III or IV heart failure.